HenrivantSant/henri/README.md

 	1. Default system events
 	1. How to subscribe to events
 	1. How to create your events
+1. Logging (Monolog)
+	1. Native logging
+	1. Configuration
+	1. Ways of logging
+	1. Use your logger
 1. Authentication
 	1. Authentication levels
 	1. API Key